m4xshen/autoclose.nvim/README.md

 # autoclose.nvim
-An autoclose plugin for neovim written in lua.
+An minimum autoclose plugin for neovim written in lua.